 Sperm DNA Quality

-We are now realizing that high rates of sperm DNA damage are associated with male infertility, decreasing pregnancy rates and increases in pregnancy loss rates.
+It has been determined that high rates of sperm DNA damage are associated with male infertility, decreasing pregnancy rates and increases in pregnancy loss rates.

 Sperm DNA fragmentation assessment is a valuable test, with high DNA damage being the single best sperm test to predict higher pregnancy loss rates.
 Infertile men with a sperm DNA fragmentation above a cutoff threshold have double the pregnancy loss rates.